chef/chef-web-docs/chef_master/source/install_bootstrap.rst

 Unattended Installs
 =====================================================
 Chef Infra Client can be installed using an unattended bootstrap.
-This allows Chef Infra Client to be installed from itself, without using SSH.
+This allows Chef Infra Client to be installed from itself, without requiring SSH .
 For example, machines are often created using environments like AWS Auto Scaling, AWS CloudFormation, Rackspace Auto Scale, and PXE.
 In this scenario, using tooling for attended, single-machine installs like ``knife bootstrap`` or ``knife CLOUD_PLUGIN create`` is not practical because the machines are created automatically and someone cannot always be on-hand to initiate the bootstrap process.

 When Chef Infra Client is installed using an unattended bootstrap, remember that Chef Infra Client: